zebehn/zebehn.github.io/README.md

 ### **Peer-reviewed International Journals**

+1. Jang, Minsu, Ho Seok Ahn, and Jong-Suk Choi.
+"Editorial Introduction to Special Issue on Machine Learning for Social Human-Robot Interaction."
+International Journal of Social Robotics 15, no. 4 (2023): 581-582.
+1. Hellou, Mehdi, JongYoon Lim, Norina Gasteiger, Minsu Jang, and Ho Seok Ahn.
+"Technical Methods for Social Robots in Museum Settings: An Overview of the Literature."
+International Journal of Social Robotics 14, no. 8 (2022): 1767-1786.
+1. Jang, Minsu, JongSuk Choi, Ho Seok Ahn, and Chung Hyuk Park. "(Editorial) Social human-robot interaction (sHRI) of human-care service robots."
+Frontiers in Robotics and AI 9 (2022): 1064440.
 1. Hellou, Mehdi, Norina Gasteiger, Jong Yoon Lim, Minsu Jang, and Ho Seok Ahn.
 "Personalization and Localization in Human-Robot Interaction: A Review of Technical Methods."
 Robotics 10, no. 4 (2021): 120.
 1. Ko, Woo-Ri, Minsu Jang, Jaeyeon Lee, and Jaehong Kim.
 "AIR-Act2Act: Human–human interaction dataset for teaching non-verbal social behaviors to robots."
 The International Journal of Robotics Research 40, no. 4-5 (2021): 691-697.
 1. Yoon, Youngwoo, Bok Cha, Joo-Haeng Lee, Minsu Jang, Jaeyeon Lee, Jaehong Kim, and Geehyuk Lee.
 "Speech gesture generation from the trimodal context of text, audio, and speaker identity."
 ACM Transactions on Graphics (TOG)39, no. 6 (2020): 1-16.